seqweb/seqweb/docs/systems_design.md

 ---
 # ![SeqWeb Project Icon](/assets/icons/seqweb_icon_64x64.png) SeqWeb Systems Design

 This document attempts a systematic concrete overview of the form and substance of SeqWeb.
-For background and orientation regarding the project's context, motivation and aims readers should refer to the [SeqWeb Project Overview](/docs/seqweb_overview.md).
+For background and orientation regarding the project's context, motivation and aims readers should refer to the [SeqWeb Overview](/docs/seqweb_overview.md).

 To ensure contextual grounding this presentation follows a top-down, _breadth-first_ order.
 It first presents SeqWeb as an Internet _system_, operating closely within its Web _ecosystem_ with two others.
 It then summarizes each of the relevant component _subsystems_ of those systems.
 Finally it overviews the particular subsystems.
 More detailed designs and implementations for each subsystem is then left to be addressed in their own linked documents.